 It makes all the difference in the world, which name we call on, to be saved (Acts 2:38).
-Otherwise, we could change any letter we wish.
-Just call Him anything, or put in a “J” or any letter we wish!
+Otherwise, someone might change any letter they wish.
 No!
 Lift-up His true Name if we love YaHVaH.
 YaHVaH (YHVH "yod hey vav hey" or in Hebrew from right to left) in black and white letters.
 A separate issue is the pronunciation of YaHVaH.

 PROOF THAT YAHVAH IS CORRECT, THE "V" NOT THE "W" CAME FIRST:

 Here are just some of nearly thirty witnesses.
 These sources prove V came before W.

 You might take many hours looking these up.
 So, if you're interested, see the referenced pages in a good library.
 The final proof is in the original documents.
 Hebrew letters read from right to left.
 Here are a few excerpts: